DarkObscuro/form/README.md

 The repository contains several folders:

 ## CSS
-Folder that contains the 2 style sheets:
+Folder that contains 2 style sheets:
 - **style.css** for the **light theme**
 - **darkstyle.css** for the **dark theme**